 Katie loved helping me start our indoor and outdoor mushroom projects, and I can’t wait to guide her through the process of cooking, storing, and trading our very own mushrooms.
 By the time she’s a tween I hope she’ll be a competent cultivator of one or two plants/fungi, with valuable skills she developed in low pressure situations as a small child.
 You’re never too young to learn to grow food!

-Option #4: Create Your Own Tonics and Teas
+Option #4: Create Your Own Teas and Tinctures

 Several mushrooms can be made into medicinal teas to support immune and liver function.
 According to Tradd, the mushroom expert I interviewed earlier this week,